operator-framework/java-operator-sdk/README.md

 * Spring Boot support

 ## Usage
-> Under sample directory you can try out our example.
+> Under sample directory you can try out our sample.

 Add dependency to your project: